ctzortzaki/wildfire-detection/README.md

 ## 📌 Overview

 Wildfire detection is crucial for preventing large-scale damage to the environment, human life, and property.
-In this project, we compare multiple deep learning approaches—including ResNet and Vision Transformers (ViT)—to classify images as either `fire` or `no fire`.
+In this project, we compare multiple deep learning approaches, including ResNet and Vision Transformers (ViT), to classify images as either `fire` or `no fire`.

 Key features:
 - Training models from scratch and fine-tuning pretrained ones.